Neighborly

 1. Sign-up - Including your full street address.

 5. Explore Locally - Based on your location, find other opportunities for broader public engagement from wider community e-mail lists and neighborhood blogs to aggregated place-based government and community information and links connecting you to civic life.
-Neighbor.be seeks to introduce you to broader public life with you at the center.
+BeNeighbors.org seeks to introduce you to broader public life with you at the center.

 [edit] Get Involved

 This effort is an experimental part of E-Democracy.org's Participation 3.0 Inclusive Social Media initiative.
+It was launched at the Minnesota Civic Hackathon on Dec.
+12, 2009.
+Many code-a-thons later the effort continues.

 - Neighborly Online Group - Join the two-way exchange among developers.

-- Neighbor.be specification
+- Neighbor.be specification - Drafting

 - Neighborly on GitHub - where the technical development is happening